 Taking office in January 2012, Jon Mitchell is New Bedford’s thirty-eighth mayor.
 In November 2013, he was the city’s first sitting mayor since 1866 not to be opposed for re-election, and has won reelection two more times by decisive margins.

 Jon has sought to re-establish New Bedford as one of the leading cities in the Northeast.
-Since he took office, New Bedford has moved aggressively to reform its school system, to modernize its port, to strengthen city services and finances, and to raise the quality of life of every neighborhood.
-Under Jon’s leadership, New Bedford has emerged as a national leader in renewable energy, and has twice led all American cities in its annual unemployment rate declining.
-Jon served six years in the Army National Guard.
-He is married to Ann Partridge, a breast cancer doctor and researcher at the Dana Farber Cancer Institute, where she founded and directs the Institute’s Program for Young Women with Breast Cancer.
-They are the proud parents of three daughters, Grace (16), Natalie (14) and Lauren (11).
+He has moved aggressively to reform the city’s schools, modernize the port, solidify the downtown as the economic and cultural center of Southeastern Massachusetts, and to elevate the quality of life in every neighborhood.

+The son of public school teachers, Jon attended local public schools, as well as Harvard College and the George Washington Law School.
+Jon also served six years in the Army National Guard.
+He is married to Ann Partridge, a professor of medicine at the Harvard Medical School and a breast oncologist at the Dana Farber Cancer Institute, where she founded and directs the Institute’s Program for Young Women with Breast Cancer.
+They are the proud parents of three daughters, Grace, Natalie and Lauren, who attend New Bedford Public Schools.